RECAP: “House of the Dragon” Season 2 FINALE

 Prior to Daemon’s tree adventures, Ser Alfred Broome arrived at Harrenhal, sent by Rhaenyra episodes ago to ascertain whether Daemon was marshalling an army in HER name, or for his own.
 But Ser Alfred is exactly that girl we knew he was, quickly telling Daemon that he’s dipping out on Rhaenyra and is now Team Daemon, because “we need a King.”
 Daemon called him out for being a turncloak, but also took him into his service.
 None of this went unnoticed by Ser Simon Strong, who quietly sent a raven to Rhaenyra to basically tell her that the jig is up, and she needs to get to Harrenhal FAST.

 And she does, flying along with Addam and Seasmoke (interesting that she’s already so trusting of Addam), prepared to encounter a full-scale mutiny.
 The subsequent scene was a bit confusing.
-Minutes go by with Rhaenyra standing in silence as Daemon’s Riverland forces just stared at her in their tent village.
+Minutes went by with Rhaenyra standing in silence as Daemon’s Riverland forces just stared at her in their tent village.
 I presume the point was to show that Rhaenyra was not sure what she would find, and regardless, these men did not show her the deference one would expect when in the presence of their queen.
 Ultimately Daemon approached, and after a quick convo in High Valyrian in which he obliquely referenced the visions from the weirwood, he knelt and pledged himself and his men to Rhaenyra.
 Ser Alfred Broome looked on, knowing he had fully shit the bed.
 Girl, you know Daemon is going to blow up your spot!

 All of this to say, the point of Daemon’s time in Harrenhal was to basically bring him to heel, and fully accept Rhaenyra as not only his queen, but as the leader Westeros is destined to have.
 He is also, whether he understands it or not, now aware of the Song of Ice & Fire prophecy that Aegon the Conqueror had passed down through his line, including Viserys to Rhaenyra.
 Through Deamon, Rhaenyra also now has a land army.
 So that’s all good and well — but it took us literally seven episodes to get there.
 Seven.
 I would argue that was three episodes too long for this plotline, which ran out of narrative juice at least two episodes ago.
 One of the biggest faults of this show is understanding how to pace individual plotlines, and they did not do right by Daemon (or Matt Smith) this season, at all.